 Notice that all of these questions deal with where things are, how things relate to other things, and how things change or persist relative to these locations.
 These are the kinds of questions that GIScience and professionals in the geospatial industry are prepared to answer.

-Registered Penn State students should return now to the Chapter 1 folder in Canvas to take a self-assessment quiz about Geographic Questions and Properties.
+Registered Penn State students should return now take the self-assessment quiz about Geographic Questions and Properties.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.